-Not to be obvious but before you use drywall primer, you actually need to hang drywall first.
+Not to be obvious but before you use drywall primer, you need to hang drywall first.
 This isn’t a fun job but after you learn how to measure and cut the drywall correctly, it’s not very difficult to get the “hang” of it.

 The important parts that most people tend to mess up on are straight cuts and making sure the drywall doesn’t have large gaps.
 You can do this by making sure all of your measurements are correct.
 Measure twice.

 A lot of times if people mud a room, they tend to forget to use caulk.
-But caulk around windows and ceilings is very important, primarily for any area that leads outside.
+But caulk around windows and ceilings is very important, for any area that leads outside.
 Because this is where air and moisture will get in.

 Caulk is easy to use but you need to make sure you get the right size of even bead or you will have lumps that will be difficult to correct.
 Learn more about caulking and consider clear silicone caulk before you begin.

 Mudding And Taping